Coalition strikes roads to prevent ISIS convoy from evacuating border area with Lebanon

 The coalition said in a statement it did not strike the convoy but did hit "individual vehicles and fighters that were clearly identified as ISIS."

-The Lebanese militant and political group Hezbollah declared victory over ISIS Monday, saying more than 600 ISIS fighters and civilians in Lebanon were allowed to cross to Syria.
+The Lebanese militant and political group Hezbollah declared victory over ISIS Monday, saying more than 600 ISIS fighters and civilians in the mountainous Syria-Lebanon border area were allowed to cross to ISIS-controlled eastern Syria.

 The Lebanese army and Hezbollah declared a ceasefire in their battle against ISIS on Sunday.
 The Lebanese army said the ceasefire would allow negotiations on the return of nine soldiers held by ISIS since 2014.

-Note: CLARIFICATION: This story has been updated to reflect the location of the ISIS fighters and civilians.